CrowdStrike/foundry-sample-insider-threat/README.md

   * `Workday_Generate_Token.json`:  API-Integration to generate `access_token` using pre-generated Workday `API Client for Integrations` that uses `clientId`, `clientSecret` & `refresh_token`.
   * `Workday_Get_Leavers.json`: API-Integration to get leaving employees data from Workday.
 * `workflows`: Workflow template definitions.
 Fusion workflows are created from the templates in this directory.
-    * `Add-WD-leavers-to-watchlist.yml`: Workflow to call Workday APIs to get leaving employees data and add employees to Identity Protection watchlist using built-in actions.
+    * `Add_Leavers_to_Identity_Protection_Watchlist.yml`: This makes a call to Workday APIs to get leaving employees data and add employees to Identity Protection watchlist using built-in actions.
+    * `Remove_Leavers_From_Identity_Protection_Watchist.yml`: This makes a call to Workday APIs to get employees data who left 30 days ago and removes from Identity Protection watchlist using built-in actions.

 ## Foundry resources